Female Powerlifting Diet: What to Eat for Strength and Performance

 female powerlifting diet

-A female powerlifting diet does not include foods that might be detrimental to your health like fast food, processed foods, or sugary sweets.
+A female powerlifting diet does not include foods that might be detrimental to your health, like fast food, processed foods, or sugary sweets.
 Instead, it focuses on consuming lean proteins, fiber-rich foods, and vegetables!

 Carbohydrates: